t-site/if-unix-runaway/README.txt

 needs UTF-8 support.
 functions of this is unprovability and depend by every machine , you catch gain or not. if you have no problems , this is pure random , never output readable data.

+ABOUT SPECIAL RANDOM NUMBER GENERATOR

+special random number generator inside. this s.sh is not for cryprography not so accurate other of if-unix-runaway usage, ABSOLETELY NO WARRANTY this "CODE BLOCK" AS "THING"

 SPECIAL ATTENTION WITH SOME HARDWARE